-One of the best ways to enjoy Chandler’s 300 plus days of sunshine per year is with a picnic in the park.
-While you can spread a blanket and dine al fresco at any one of the city’s more than 60 neighborhood and community parks, for a full day of fun, pack a basket and head to one of these top four picnic spots in Chandler, Arizona.
-Or make life simple and pick up a quick meal and go.
+One of the best ways to enjoy our 300 plus days of sunshine per year is with a picnic at a park in Chandler, Arizona.
+While you can spread a blanket and dine al fresco at any one of the city’s more than 60 neighborhood and community parks, for a full day of family fun, pack a basket and head to one of these four best picnic spots in Chandler, Arizona.
+Or make life simple and pick up a quick meal and go from your favorite Chandler restaurant.

 Older kids and adults can play horseshoes, sand volleyball, Frisbee, or tag.
 There are plenty of trails for strolling through Tumbleweed Park, too.
 If you decided to explore the park by foot, don’t miss Tumbleweed Ranch, a collection of three historic buildings and farm equipment located in the southeast section of the park.